creanero/beamModelTester/comparison_module/function_docs/merge_dfs.md

 numpy

 **Inputs**\
-Two data frames containing model or scope data
+Two data frames containing model or scope data\
+argument *norm_mode* which describes the desired normalisation mode to use

 **Outputs**\
 One merged dataframe containing data for model, scope and differences